Esri/cityengine-sdk/README.md

 * Pre-compiled boost libraries for VC10 or VC11 can be obtained from http://boost.teeks99.com (e.g. boost_1_53_0-vc64-bin.exe or boost_1_53_0-vc32-bin.exe)

 #### MacOSX
-* To compile: MacOSX 10.7
+* To compile: MacOSX Yosemite (10.10)
-* To run: MacOSX 10.7 or later
+* To run: MacOSX Yosemite (10.10) or later
 * GNU Make 3.82 or later
 * Recommended C++ Compilers for simple clients (prt4cmd example):
-    * GCC 4.2.1 or later
+    * Apple CLANG 6.1 or later
 * To compile SDK extensions (e.g. prt4maya example or the stlenc example for use in CityEngine) it is required to use this **exact** C++ compiler version:
-    * Apple GCC 4.2.1 included in:
+    * Apple CLANG 6.1 included in XCode 6.4
-        * XCode 4.2 and MacOSX SDK 10.7 (Based on Apple Inc. build 5658, LLVM build 2336.1.00)

 #### Linux
 * RedHat Enterprise Linux 6.x or compatible (64bit only)
 * GNU Make 3.82 or later
 * Recommended C++ Compilers for simple clients (prt4cmd example):
-    * GCC 4.4 or later
+    * GCC 4.8.2 or later
 * To compile SDK extensions (e.g. prt4maya example or the stlenc example for use in CityEngine) it is required to use this **exact** C++ compiler version:
-    * GCC 4.4.7 64bit included in RedHat Enterprise Linux 6.4 Package Repository
+    * GCC 4.8.2 included in RedHat Enterprise Linux 6 DevToolSet 2.1

 ## Further Resources
 * Documentation: